-To fasten the seat belt, insert the seat belt latch plate into the buckle, then pull the belt to ensure it is properly fastened.
+Insert the seat belt latch plate into the buckle, then pull the belt to ensure it is properly fastened.

-Adjust the seat belt tightly against your body by pulling the shoulder belt upwards.
+Adjust the seat belt tightly against your body.

 Wear seat belt properly.
-Make sure it remains securely fastened and tightened against the body.
 Make sure it is not twisted or defective.

 To release the seat belt, push on the red button on the seat belt buckle.